microsoft/vcpkg/docs/users/authentication.md

 **The latest version of this documentation is available on [GitHub](https://github.com/Microsoft/vcpkg/tree/master/docs/users/authentication.md).**

-In addition to `vcpkg_from_git()`, registries also now directly use the git command line tools to fetch remote resources.
-Some of these resources may need to be protected from anonymous access, so it's important to be able to provide credentials.
+Registries and `vcpkg_from_git()` directly use the git command line tools to fetch remote resources.
+Some of these resources may be protected from anonymous access and need authentication or credentials.

+The strategies below all seek to achieve the same fundamental goal: `git clone https://....` should succeed without interaction.
+This enables vcpkg to be separated from the specifics of your authentication scheme, ensuring forwards compatibility with any additional security improvements in the future.

 ## Pre-seed git credentials